 Elapsed time: 1 hour 21 minutes.

 Train departed at 9.08pm and arrived at Estació Sants at 9.30pm.

 Transfer from RENFE to Metro

-Time: Elevator from rail platform and walk to Metro L5 (Blue) - direction: Vall d’Hebron: 5 minutes.
+Walk Time: 5 minutes: Elevator from rail platform to Metro L5 (Blue) - direction: Vall d’Hebron

 Elapsed time: 1 hour 53 minutes.

 Metro from Sants at 9.36pm arrived at Verdaguer at 9.42pm.

 Journey Time: 6 minutes.

 TOTAL ELAPSED TIME: 2 hours and 5 minutes.

 There are several ways of getting from the Airport to the city centre: